Islet Cell Transplant For Type 1 Diabetes

 Finding a Transplant Center and Navigating the Process

 If you believe you might be a candidate for islet cell transplantation, the first step is to find a transplant center that offers the procedure.
-Not all transplant centers perform islet cell transplantation, so it's important to do your research and identify a center with expertise in this area.
+Not all transplant centers perform islet cell transplantation, so don't forget to do your research and identify a center with expertise in this area.

 Key Considerations When Choosing a Transplant Center: